These are the amazing, generous, and fascinating Iowans who will be sharing their stories

 Gujarati, English, Swahili

 Carol Spaulding Kruse was born in California and earned a B.A. and M.A from California State University in Fresno before moving to Iowa.
 After earning her Ph.D. from the University of Iowa, she moved to Des Moines.
-She is currently an Associate Professor of English at Drake University, where she teaches courses in fiction writing, American multicultural literature, writing for children, social justice writing, and service writing.
+She is currently a Professor of English at Drake University, where she teaches courses in fiction writing, American multicultural literature, writing for children, social justice writing, and service writing.
 She also writes fiction and non-fiction for adults and children under the name Carol Roh Spaulding, which blends her Korean and European heritage.

 “I am a mixed-race California native, but I had to come to Iowa to discover my family background anew.
 My story is about the moment I knew what I wanted to write stories about--when I discovered an important dimension of my own family background during my first semester of graduate study at the University of Iowa.”